bbalog87/QC_pipeline/QC_pipeline_teaching_explanation.md

 ---

-Would you like to:
+Bonus:
-- Add new options like `--skip-fastqc`?
+- Add new options like `--skip-fastqc`
 - Allow `.fq.gz` or `.fastq`?
-- Build a classroom assignment version?